 Description: You may make the ceremony spot more secluded and leave the reception open to nature.
 Again, don’t buy so much decor as you’ll move it into the reception.
 A Villa, hotel, park, or garden is perfect.

 Benefits and tips for using: You’ll save more money on logistics, transport, and venue.
 When you have to get just one place, you save.
 When the guests don’t have to take a trip from ceremony to reception, you save.

 Sit down to a family-style dinner

 Set up family-style dining by arranging chairs across a long table.
 You may also work it picnic style by giving blankets.

-Venue idea: Your backyard, garden, beach or the woods is a perfect venue.
+Venue idea: Your backyard, garden, beach, or woods is a perfect venue.

-Description: Set up chairs or blanket for guests.
-Run string lights and to give the venue a sparkly ambiance.
+Description: Set up chairs or blankets for guests.
+Run string lights and give the venue a sparkly ambiance.
 Pass food for everyone to take their fill, family-style.